 How long will it take to process my application?

-Applications are typically processed within 1 week.
+Applications are typically processed within one week.
 You will be notified via email or phone regarding the status of your application.

 Is there an age requirement?

-Participants must be 16 years old to apply for the Docent Program.
+Participants must be at least 16 years old to apply for the Docent Program.

-Docent shifts are available in 3 hour increments throughout the days the museum is open.
-Time is decided on during scheduling.
+Docent shifts are available in three-hour increments throughout the days the Museum is open.
+Time is determined during scheduling.

 What type of tours will I be expected to conduct?

-Docents conduct various tours for school groups, adult visitors, special interest groups, and during museum events.
+Docents conduct various tours for school groups, adult visitors, special-interest groups, and attendees of Museum events.

 How often is training offered?

-Due to the structured training schedule, the docent program training may be limited to three times a year.
+Due to the structured training schedule, Docent Program training may be limited to three times a year.

 Will I receive any certification or acknowledgment for participating in the Docent Program?

-Certificates will be given upon completion of the docent program.
-Name badges and/or buttons will be given to communicate to visitors of status.
+Certificates will be awarded upon completion of the Docent Program.
+Name badges and/or buttons will be given to communicate docent status to visitors.

-I still have questions, so who can I talk to for more information?
+I still have questions.
+Who can I talk to for more information?